keraldrich/OOP-PROJECT/README.md

         }
     }

-//FileWriter opens (or creates) a file called tasks.txt Each task is written on its own line try–catch handles errors, so if something goes wrong (like missing file permissions), the program won’t crash
+//fileWriter opens (or creates) a file called tasks.txt each task is written on its own line try catch handles errors, so if something goes wrong (like missing file permissions), the program won’t crash

     static void loadTasks() {
       try {